SevReith/Illumination-Game/README.md

 You need Python 3 with the module PyQt5 installed on your machine to run the game.
 It is optimized for windows and you should use at least a 15" display.
-It should run on other platforms, such as OS X, but it is not garantied.
+It should run on other platforms, such as OS X, but it is not guarantied.

 ## Installing Python